 Our curriculum has been designed to meet the needs of our pupils.
-We see that basic skills are an essential element to children’s progress, without the foundations of basic skills it is difficult to build upon and make progress.
-As a result , all children have a daily basic skills lesson.
+We see that basic skills are an essential element to children’s progress Without the foundations of basic skills it is difficult to build upon and make progress.
+As a result, all children have a daily basic skills lesson.
 We have designed medium term plans with bench marks for the children to reach at the end of each year.
-Basic skills lessons consist of the four operations in maths , phonics, grammar and spelling in literacy and also handwriting.
+Basic skills lessons consist of the four operations in maths, phonics, grammar and spelling in literacy, and handwriting.

 Daily Guided Reading

 The children have a daily guided reading session.
 At the beginning of this lesson there is a whole class taught skill to support progress in reading.
-2 groups of children will benefit from adult support each day so that by the end of the week all of the class will have had small group support to develop their reading ability.
-We have invested heavily in reading and have a considerable amount of reading materials and also Bug Club which the children love.
+Two groups of children will benefit from adult support each day so that, by the end of the week, all of the class will have had small group support to develop their reading ability.
+We have invested heavily in reading and have a considerable amount of reading materials as well as Bug Club which the children love.

-We offer numerous phonics workshops for parents to support parents in helping their child with phonics so that we can work in an effective partnership .
+We offer numerous phonics workshops for parents to support them in helping their child with phonics so that we can work in an effective partnership .

 Weekly spelling lessons

-Maths is a key skill for young children and by ensuring they are fully equipped with the basic skills required in this subject is essential.
-In order to do this we have daily maths lessons along with a separate basic skills sessions so that the four operations of addition, subtraction, multiplication and division are embedded within the children’s knowledge.
+Maths is a key skill for young children and it is essential that they are fully equipped with the basic skills required for this subject.
+In order to do this, we have daily maths lessons along with a separate basic skills session so that the four operations of addition, subtraction, multiplication and division are embedded within the children’s knowledge.